The Role of Women in the Informal Economy of Developing Countries

 What is the role of women in the informal economy and the country’s development?

 Women are key players in the informal economy and the economic and social development of developing countries.
 They are actively involved in various sectors, including agriculture, retail, domestic services, and handicrafts.
-Despite marginalization and cultural barriers, their work directly contributes to and community stability.
+Despite marginalization and cultural barriers, their work directly contributes to economic growth and community stability.

 The role of women is manifested at several levels: